Firestick Plant, Red Pencil Tree, Fire Sticks Succulent

 It is a shrubby and sun-loving succulent plant from the Euphorbiaceae, spurge family.
 It can grow up to 2.5m tall and up to 1.5m wide.
 Its stem colors are bright red, orange, pink, or yellow.
 This shrubby succulent looks good, but due to its toxic nature, it should be grown outdoor but not be planted near sidewalks.

-Details about Euphorbia tirucalli 'Sticks on Fire' "Firesticks, Red Pencil Tree"
+Details about Euphorbia tirucalli 'Sticks of Fire' "Firestick Plant, Red Pencil Tree, Fire Sticks Succulent"

-How to care for Euphorbia tirucalli ‘Sticks on Fire’
+How to care for Euphorbia tirucalli ‘Sticks of Fire’ (Firestick Plant)

 Euphorbia tirucalli 'Sticks on fire' is a colorful plant.
 It looks great with other succulents.
-But as it is toxic, so you should plant and handle it with extra care.
+Firestick succulents bushes resemble sea coral.
+It is native to many places i.e. from Madagascar to tropical and subtropical South Africa, Arabian Peninsula and India.
+It can be grown in Southern California as well.
+Due to its toxicity, you should plant and handle it with extra care.
 Read more about poisonous succulents.

-Euphorbia tirucalli 'Stick on fire' plant is resilient to most pests and diseases.
+Euphorbia tirucalli firestick plant is resilient to most pests and diseases.
 It is salt tolerant and needs less attention to grow.
 It is deer or rabbit resistant as well.

 According to Wikipedia.
 The milky latex from Euphorbia tirucalli is toxic and is extremely irritating to the skin.
 Be careful while handling.
 Protect your hands and eyes especially.
 It can cause blindness.
 Skin contact causes very bad irritation, redness, and a burning sensation.
 If ingested, it can cause burns to the mouth, lips, and tongue.
 It is suggested to wear eye protection gear and gloves for handling the plant.